Polk County, Oregon

 Hi this is Tom & Kim, We recently (2-years ago) purchased 13 acres near Dallas in Polk County.
 On our property we have approx 2-3 acres of woods on the lowest elevation.
 This woods has many types of trees.
 The Douglas fir are doing well, however some of the Ponderosa Pine & other types of Pine are dead or the top half is dead.
 Two of our neighbors are concerned that bugs are killing the trees & that this may spread.
 We had a young arborist come out to the property about a year ago.
 He seemed to think the dying was caused from birds (sap suckers) ringing the trees.
 Now that we have cleared a sections of trees (about 70%) in this area.
 The logs are lying in a field in a pile.
 I can see just under the tree bark, bug tracks on some.
 (Sorry I didn't take any photos but can this weekend if needed) Here are a few questions.
 Can you tell by looking at photos if the dying is caused from bugs or birds?
 If it's bugs, do we need to burn all the trees?
 Most of the dead sections look very old & don't have much bark remaining.
 We were planning on using the trees for gardening, boarders, composting, projects etc. Is it possible (tell me if I'm crazy) to quarantine the pile with black plastic sheathing & bug bomb?
 Our neighbor said the bugs hatch in March.
 Do you ever have someone come out to property?
 That's it for now, looking forward to getting some answers.

-Polk County Oregon about 4 years ago
+Polk County Oregon over 4 years ago

 I have about 16+ acres in Polk County and over the years a hawthorn tree has been taking over much of the property.
 I went on the Oregon Department of Agriculture webpage and it appears that this is a variant of Cratageus monogyna/European Hawthorn.
 Isa this an invasive species and should I begin to remove it.
 I tried to get ahold of Brad Withrow-Robinson, Polk County Extension forester but haven't heard back from him yet.
 Thanks for any advice or help you could give me.
 It is a beautiful tree but is out-of-control.
 Sincerely, Ronald M. Cooper